ARRGGHHH I’m Psionic

 psionics@corwyn.net

 This article extends my “Oops” series, but psionics are far more of a mess than usual.
-In the roughly 8 pages discussing psionics between the PHB and DMG, the words to quantify those abilities include: psionic strength total, total psionic ability, psionic ability, total psionic strength, psionic strength, psionic attack strength, psionic defense strength, psionic attack points, and psionic defense points.
+In the roughly 8 pages discussing psionics between the PHB and DMG , the words that quantify psionics include: psionic ability, psionic strength total, total psionic ability, psionic ability, total psionic strength, psionic strength, psionic attack strength, psionic defense strength, psionic attack points, and psionic defense points.
 To exacerbate things, psionics operate by segment, yet AD&D initiative really, well, doesn’t.
 Herein lies my attempt to adjust the vocabulary and rules to be understandable but functionally equivalent, filling in the usual gaps.
 Much like hit points, references to a value or strength are the current value or strength, not the original.

 Determining Psionics

 Only humans (potentially dwarves, halflings, and rarely elves) can be psionic.
 Starting characters with an intelligence, wisdom, or charisma of at least 16 roll d100.
-For each point of intelligence above 16 add 2.5 to the roll; for each point of wisdom above 16 add 1.5 to the roll, and for each point of charisma above 16 add .5 to the roll, and then drop any fraction.
+For each point of intelligence above 16 add 2.5 to the roll, for each point of wisdom above 16 add 1.5 to the roll, and for each point of charisma above 16 add .5 to the roll.
+Drop any fraction.
 Any result of 100+ indicates the character has psionic ability.

-Should a non-psionic character have their intelligence, wisdom or charisma increase, check again to determine if they have psionic ability.
-Should intelligence, wisdom or charisma change for a psionic character, adjust the attack and defense strength appropriately (and thus psionic strength).
-If an ability change leaves the character without at least one necessary 16, they lose their psionic ability.
-A wish can grant psionics as long as the recipient has a necessary 16 in intelligence, wisdom, or charisma.
+Should a non-psionic character have their intelligence, wisdom or charisma permanently increase, check again to determine if they have psionic ability.
+Should intelligence, wisdom or charisma permanently change for a psionic character, adjust the attack and defense strength (and thus psionic strength).
+If an ability change leaves the character without at least one necessary 16, they lose their psionic ability (temporarily or permanently, depending).
+A wish can grant (or remove!) psionics as long as the recipient has a necessary 16 in intelligence, wisdom, or charisma.

 Attack Modes